kastle-lab/education-gateway/resource-pages/personas.md

 - [Validation of the KG through Apache Jena Fuseki.](https://github.com/KGConf/open-kg-curriculum/tree/master/curriculum/modules/Survey_of_Triplestores)
 - Showcasing the tool.

 ## Security Analyst and Developer Trainer

 **The Stella**

-I am a Security Analyst for the Knowledge Graph Construction for Resilient, Trustworthy, and Secure Software Supply Chains  Theme.
-I need to be able to learn about KGs on a practical  level so I can develop a visual programming tool for developers unfamiliar with SPARQL, complemented by a SPARQL editor and a natural language querying tool.
+I am a Security Analyst for the [Knowledge Graph Construction for Resilient, Trustworthy, and Secure Software Supply Chains](https://purdue-hcss.github.io/nsf-software-supply-chain_security/)  Theme.
+I’m part of a team that’s building tools to help software developers and security engineers better understand the dependencies, vulnerabilities, and risks in their supply chains.
+My project is to create a visual programming tool so that people who don’t know SPARQL can still graphically build queries and explore connections.
+Alongside that, I’m developing a SPARQL editor with helpful feedback, and a natural-language interface so users can ask questions in plain English and get answers from our knowledge graph.

+I studied computer science and have worked in software security for five years, particularly in risk assessment of third-party components.
+Though I’ve built threat models, done code audits, and used relational databases, I’ve only recently started working with knowledge graphs.

 Learning Steps: